isabella232/lib-tcp-server/README.md

 - **event**:string *[mandatory]*
 The name of an event defined in the protocol that types the port specified above.
 The event should be an "outEvent" if the port is not conjugated.
 If it is conjugated the event should be an "inEvent".
 - **data**:string *[optional]*
-The RTist ASCII encoding of the data object to send with the event.
+The RTist ASCII encoding of the data object to pass with the event.
 This encoding is on the same format as you for example see if tracing the event during a model debug session.
 - **portIndex**:integer *[optional]*
 If the port is replicated (i.e. its multiplicity is > 1) you can specify the index of the port instance you want to send the message to.
 Omitting the portIndex on a replicated port means that the event will be broadcasted through all port instances.
 - **priority**:string *[optional]*